section-engineering-education/engineering-education/articles/an-introduction-to-machine-learning-using-c++/index.md

 The goal of this tutorial is to educate you on how to implement machine learning algorithms using the C++ programming language.
 Since this is an introductory part, we will implement the algorithms from scratch to foster understanding.Afterwards it will be easier when we get started with libraries.

 ### Prerequisites
-To follow along with this tutorial, you should meet the following minimum requirements.
+To follow along this tutorial with ease,one should meet the following requirements.
 - Basic understanding of programming in C++ and the use of objects in storing big data.
 - A pre-installed IDE, preferably [Codeblocks](https://www.codeblocks.org/downloads/binaries).
 - A good mathematical background so as to understand the statistical methods to be used later on.

 ### Machine learning definition.
-Machine learning is a subset of artificial intelligence.
+Machine learning is a facet of artificial intelligence.
 It refers to the ability of computer systems to independently find solutions to problems by recognizing patterns of data stored in a database.
 Humans are required to write the algorithms to be used by the computer system, collect data and put it into datasets.
 Afterwards, the machine learns independently and can find solutions.

 ### Implementation of the statistical and mathematical methods for machine learning in C++
 Before we embark on writing the code, we need to understand the approach to be used.
 We will use a mathematical approach namely Linear regression to enable our system to learn.